Technical SEO

 402 Payment Required

-However, it has not been broadly adopted or used in real-world applications, and there isn't a universally agreed-upon standard for its use.
+However, it has not been broadly adopted or used in real-world applications.
+There isn't a universally agreed-upon standard for its use.

-Consequently, this status code is still reserved for potential future implementation in digital payment systems or other applications that may arise within the HTTP response code framework.
+This status code is still reserved for potential future implementation in digital payment systems that may arise within the HTTP response code framework.

-As an example, a retail website might utilize the 402 status code to notify a user about specific payment-related issues, such as a problem with their payment card or other payment methods.
+As an example, a retail website might utilize the 402 to notify a user about specific issues such as a problem with their card or other payment methods.

 403 Forbidden